How to Report a Florida Car Accident

 Filing a Claim

 If you have been involved in a traffic accident in Florida and you think that another party was at fault for the crash, you may benefit from filing a personal injury claim.
 In general, these claims must be filed within four years of the date of the accident.
 If your claim is successful, you may be entitled to compensation for your medical bills, property damage, wages lost at work and more.
-Keep in mind that, because Florida uses comparative negligence to determine fault in car and motorcycle accident cases, you may qualify for compensation even if you were partly at fault for the accident.
+Keep in mind that because uses modified comparative negligence to determine fault in car and motorcycle accidents, you may qualify for some compensation so long as you were not more than 50% at fault for the accident.